Ozame/aigrad/gradu/mapping_process.md

   - Topics usually met together
 - Table describing each category
 - Publication forum frequency (most are from conference but still)
+- Research groups?
+  - Authors and their paper frequencies